-Cut out an animal shape from one of the pieces of paper.
-Leave a projecting rectangle of paper to serve as a handle (see photo).
+Cut out an animal shape from one of the pieces of construction paper.
+Leave a projecting rectangle of paper to serve as a handle.

-Use correction fluid to make a random pattern of dots on both the animal figure and the second piece of paper.
+Use correction fluid or metallic marking pens to make a random pattern of dots on both the animal figure and the second piece of construction paper.
 The second piece of paper will act as the background for the figure.

 Place the figure on the background and cover both pieces of paper with the plastic.
 The transparent covering keeps the edges of the animal flat against the background.

-View the animal cutout against the background from an arm's length away.
+View the animal cutout against the background from an arm’s length away.
 It should be very difficult, if not impossible, to detect the shape of the animal.
-If you can see the edges, move about 6 feet (2 m) away and have a friend hold the animal and the background.
+If you can see the edges, move about 6 feet (2 m) away and have a partner hold the animal and the background together.

 Many animals have patterns of color on their bodies that allow them to blend into the background.
-These animals are hard to detect when they're still.
-But when the animals move, you can easily pick them out.
-That's because humans, as well as many other animals, have specialized brain cells that detect motion.
+These animals are hard to detect when they’re still, but when they move, you can easily pick them out.
+That’s because humans—as well as many other animals—have specialized brain cells that detect motion.
 These cells receive information from the light-sensitive cells at the back of the eye.

 What animals can you think of that use camouflage to blend into their environment?
 Try this activity with different kinds of patterned paper.
 Do some patterns work better than others?